 Emollients

-Emollients are moisturising treatments, in the form of ointment, cream or lotion, which are applied directly to the affected area of skin on a daily basis to reduce water loss and cover the skin with a protective film to keep allergens at bay.
+Emollients are moisturising treatments, in the form of ointment, cream or lotion, which are applied directly to the affected area of skin on a daily basis to reduce water loss and cover the skin with a protective film to protect the skin from allergens.
 These moisturising creams provide relief to red and itchy skin.
 Some emollients are also anti-inflammatories.

 Emollients can be purchased over-the-counter and are most suitable for more mild cases of skin allergies.